Carton dataset synthesis method for domain shift based on foreground texture decoupling and replacement: Experiments

-\textbf{Image synthesis:} After contour reconstruction, the Gaussian fusion method is used to generate images.
-In the processing of image synthesis, the instances from foreground instance texture datasets are randomly selected up to the same number of surfaces in the skeleton picture.
-And then we replace the instance texture in the skeleton picture with the texture from foreground texture datasets.
-The method in reference \cite{tripathi2019learning} is used to solve the influence of the subtle pixel artifacts, as shown in \ref{fig:10}.
+\textbf{Image synthesis:} The Gaussian fusion method is used to generate images.
+In the processing of image synthesis, the foreground texture datasets are randomly selected according to the number of the surfaces on the skeleton picture.
+And then we replace the instance texture on the skeleton picture with the texture from foreground texture datasets, as shown in \ref{fig:10}.
+And a random noise is used to solve the influence of the subtle pixel artifacts, and the noise texture isn't labeled.
+And in the Fig.\ref{fig:10}, our synthesized images looks more real compared with Fig.\ref{fig:1}, because the context relationship of carton instance and background is reasonable.